kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 ### Workload's priority values are always mutable

-`Priority`, `PriorityClassName` and `PriorityClassSource` fields is part of the workload spec and always mutable because it might be useful for the preemption.
+`Priority`, `PriorityClassName`, and `PriorityClassSource` fields are part of the workload spec and always mutable because it might be useful for the preemption.
 Also there is an [open KEP](https://github.com/kubernetes/enhancements/pull/4129) to make `PriorityClass` mutable in k8s.
 This `workload`'s design aligns with the direction of k8s `PriorityClass`.

 ### What happens when a user changes the priority of `workloadPriorityClass`?